estuary/docs/README.rst

 ================

 This documentation is interactive!
-You can directly open it on GitHub using Codespaces_, or you can clone this repo and open using the `VSCode Remote Containers`_ extension.
+You can directly open it on GitHub using Codespaces_, or you can clone this repo and open using the VSCode Remote Containers extension (see our guide_).
 Both options will spin up an environment with the Flow CLI tools, add-ons for VSCode editor support, and an attached PostgreSQL database for trying out materializations.
-See :doc:`Getting started with VSCode <docs/getting-started-vscode>` for a step-by-step walkthrough.

 .. _Codespaces: https://github.com/features/codespaces
 .. _`VSCode Remote Containers`: https://code.visualstudio.com/docs/remote/containers
+.. _guide: docs/getting-started-vscode

 .. code-block:: console